-A writer, author, speaker, and cancer survivor.
+A writer, author, speaker, writing coach, and cancer survivor.

 When I ask, “How are you?”
 I really want to know the answer.
 To me, “fine” is just another four-letter F-word that we say when, lots of times, we don’t really mean it.
 Okay, maybe the pizza delivery guy doesn’t need to know how you really are, but your loved ones do.
 And yet, we so often stuff our feelings and we inadvertently make other people stuff theirs, too, because we don’t listen properly.

 Why?
 We were never taught how.
 Instead, we tell other people how they should feel, insert our own problems into the conversation in an effort to connect, or try to fix the issue, when, chances are, our friends and family just want two things: validation that what they feel is normal and permission to feel and express it.

 I’m on a mission to help people hear and feel heard.
 If you’re the kind of person who has a story to tell or a message you long to share, then I may be for you.

 I took the hard road to get here, but I can lead to a simple way for a deeper, more meaningful connection.